 Tourist Places In And Around Vijayawada

 The city of Vijayawada offers several sites which tourists can visit.
 There are a few religious sites, such as the famous Kanka Durga Temple, Mangalagiri, which is one of the oldest Vaishnavite temples of South India, Amravati which is famous for the Shiva temple called Amareswara and Gunadala Matha Shrine or the Saint Mary’s Church.

 The Mogalarajapuram caves, the Undavalli caves, the Gandhi Stupa located on Gandhi Hill, the Kondapalli Fort, Bhavani Island and the Rajiv Gandhi Park are also definitely worth a visit.
 The Prakasham Barrage across the river has created a beautiful lake which can be a nice place to visit.

 The airport at Vijayawada is located at a distance of around 20 km from the city, at Gannavaram.
 Flights to Hyderabad and Visakhapatnam fly regularly.
 Travellers can take connecting domestic and international flights from Hyderabad.

 The Vijayawada railway station is connected to several railway stations of major cities of India.
 Vijayawada also has a well-connected road transport to several cities in South and Central India.

 Best Time To Visit Vijayawada

 The best time of the year to visit Vijayawada is during October to March.
-This is the most pleasant time of the year as the temperatures are pleasant after the Monsoons.
-Various important festivals such as the Deccan festival, Lumbini festival, Dusserrah and Diwali are also celebrated with grandeur during these months.
+This is the most pleasant time of the year as the temperatures are pleasant after the monsoons.
+Various important festivals, such as the Deccan Festival, Lumbini Festival, Dussehra and Diwali are also celebrated with grandeur during these months.